mglinski/whip/README.md

 $ php whip-cli.php
 ```

-Here's what it all looks like:
+Here it is in action:

 ```
 #######################################################